Science has progressed and granted us many inventions that defy our common sense and make our lives easier.

 The problem with awning windows is that they are what they are, and cannot be modified very much.
 You can either keep it as it is or get rid of it and get a newer model, this time maybe something that slides, for the ease of a portable air-conditioner.

-If you are looking for a portable way to vent with your portable air conditioner, it is best to get a new sliding window installed in the same frame.
+If you are looking for a portable way to vent with your portable AC, it is best to get a new sliding window installed in the same frame.
 Any window store will have various options and can customize it for you as well if required.

 Another possible solution is that you do not make any changes to the windows, but instead make permanent changes to the walls.
 Insert holes that would fit the hose like a glove.